RaoufDannaoui1/turtlebot3_with_niryo/README.md

 ### Drive Controller

 In this controller we are subscribed to the `/aruco_distance topic`, after the autonomous drive of the TB3 and arriving at the aruco area, it will check if the distance is satisfied.
-Then it will decided based on the need of the Niryo job, if needed it will stop for the Niryo send a signal over `/niryo_con` topic to do his task.
-When Niryo Finish his task, he will resend another signal on the same `/niryo_con` topic telling the TB3 to continue the autonomous drive.
+Then it will decided based on the need of the Niryo job, if needed it will stop for the Niryo to send a signal over `/niryo_con` topic to do his task.
+When Niryo Finishes his task, he will resend another signal on the same `/niryo_con` topic telling the TB3 to continue the autonomous drive.
 If Niryo Job is not needed The TB3 will stop.

 ```python
 #!/usr/bin/env python